RISC-OS-Community/ExampleRepository/README.md

 If you want to help us to maintain and improve software we host here please read the contributing guide you can find [here](./CONTRIBUTING.md)

+### How to prepare my code to be uploaded here

+Simple...

+If you want to use git yourself:
+- we create a repository for you like this one
+- you git clone it on your computer
+- you cd into the directory created into your computer and create your ne branch called yourname-initial-commit (no sapces) using the command ```git branch jhon-initial-commit```
+- you add your sources in the src directory
+- you edit the README.md (with any text editor) and add info about your code (and how to build it if it needs compilation and which compilers it needs)
+- When you're done you add your changes using ```git add .```
+- Then you commit then using ```git commit -m "My initial commit"```
+- Then you push them in the repo using ```git push -u origin jhon-initial-commit```
+- When you are sure everything is in there you open a Pull Request using github.com (if you are not familiar with the git command) and we'll review your changes and add your code to the main repo

+If you want us to upload your source intead:
+- You zip your sources into an archive
+- You add your distribution license and a README.md file with info about your code and how to build it if it needs to be compiled
+- You send your zip to us

 Thanks for supporting RISC OS!